berberman/arch-hs/README.md

 ## Installation

-Both `arch-hs` and `arch-hs-diff` are portable, which means that they are not restricted to Arch Linux.
+`arch-hs` is portable, which means it's not restricted to Arch Linux.
-However, if you want to run them in other systems, you have to build them from source.
+However, `arch-hs` can use libalpm to load pacman database on Arch Linux, and if you want to run them on other systems, you have to build it from source.

 ### Install the latest release